-- Duty to report progress on mainstreaming the Equality Duty. - Duty to publish equality outcomes and report progress. - Duty to Equality Impact Assess Policies and Practices. - Duty to gather and use employee information. - Duty to publish gender pay gap information.
-(Central Scotland Valuation Joint Board has less than 150 employees and is therefore not subject to this duty). - Duty to publish statements on equal pay.
-(Central Scotland Valuation Joint Board has less than 150 employees and is therefore not subject to this duty). - Duty to consider award criteria in relation to public procurement. - Duty to publish required information in a manner which is accessible. - Duty to consider other matters.
+- Duty to report progress on mainstreaming the Equality Duty. - Duty to publish equality outcomes and report progress. - Duty to Equality Impact Assess Policies and Practices. - Duty to gather and use employee information. - Duty to publish gender pay gap information. - Duty to publish statements on equal pay. - Duty to consider award criteria in relation to public procurement. - Duty to publish required information in a manner which is accessible. - Duty to consider other matters.